Meet The Governors

 In September 2019 I was delighted to become a parent governor, joining a great team that works hard to support the fantastic work the school does.
 My two sons are at Burford, benefiting from the wonderful enriched curriculum, and the school’s dedication to fostering children’s wellbeing.
 My professional background is in educational publishing, developing teaching, learning and assessment resources for primary schools, with a specialism in maths.
 This has given me a good insight into the curriculum side of education, and I’m enjoying learning about all the other many and varied things involved in running a school.

 I was delighted to be Co-opted to the Governing Body in 2017.
+For this academic year I have been elected as Vic Chair of Governors.
 I have two children, one still attending Burford.
 I recognize what a fantastic school we already have, but there are always opportunities for improvement!
 I am excited to utilise my industry and management experience to the benefit of the school to help make it even more successful with safe, happy and thriving children.
 I am currently the chair of the Curriculum Committee.

 Reverend Graham Watts